zifeng175mo/dynamo/examples/python_rs/llm/vllm_nixl/README.md

 3. Launch the kv router in a separate terminal.
    ```
    RUST_LOG=info python3 kv_router.py \
-       --routing-strategy prefix \
        --model-name deepseek-ai/DeepSeek-R1-Distill-Llama-8B \
        --block-size 64 \
        --min-workers 1
    ```
    where `--min-workers` is the number of (decode) workers.
-   There is also python-based customized router that can be enabled by `--custom-router`.

 You can choose only the prefix strategy for now:
 - `prefix`: Route requests to the worker that has the longest prefix match.